BlueByteSystemsInc/PDMShell/src/DELETE.md

 - `csv`: Exports a list of deleted files to a csv.
 This only works if `list is specified`.

-- `destroy`: If specified, deleted file will be also destroyed.
+- `destroy`: If specified, the deleted file will be also destroyed.

 >[!NOTE]
 > Use the exported csv from -csv with the [recover](RECOVER.html) command.